Why is audio important?

 This is a professional grade recording device with XLR inputs that can accommodate line level audio from existing systems and support direct microphone connections.
 It even has a built in microphone for meetings in smaller rooms.
 The EDL file creation feature make this unit the best option for BoardDocs users.
 In most cases, recordings made with this unit can be placed directly into BoardDocs without any need for post production.

-At about $400, the Edirol R09HR High Resolution Wave and MP3 Recorder is another option.
-If you are looking for high-end sound performance in a small package, this is the answer.
-It does not have the flexibility of the PMD670 and records large files that will need to be edited using the included software.
-That said, if you are recording live music, this is the unit to consider.
+At about $200, the Roland R-05 Studio Wave and MP3 Recorder is another option.
+If you are looking for high-end sound performance in a hand-held package, this is the answer.
+It does not have the flexibility of the PMD661 and records large files that will need to be edited using the included software.
+That said, if you are recording live music or meetings in several rooms, this is the unit to consider.

 As tempting as it is to use a computer to digitize sound, for meetings, many better options are now available that are easy to use, take up less space, and are less prone to crashing.
 These devices will digitize the sound and save it to either a memory card, like the kind used in digital cameras, or to some sort of media (usually a minidisc).
 Once the file has been stored on the memory card or other media, it can be copied to the computer and manipulated by the digital recording software.